Solidified Pitch Loosened with Bulk Bag Conditioner

 After pressing "start," the conditioning cycle is automatic: the bulk bag is raised hydraulically to the preselected height, the end plates press opposite sides of the bag to loosen the pitch and the bag is rotated 90° to condition the adjacent sides.
 The system can also be programmed to automatically repeat conditioning cycles at multiple bag heights.

-Properly conditioned pitch is reduced to small lumps — typically 300 x 200 x 100 mm or smaller in size — that can be discharged through the bag spout and proceed to a crushing process where it is mixed with various carbon based products and milled to form grains and pellets.
+Properly conditioned pitch is reduced to small lumps — typically 300 x 200 x 100 mm (12 in. x 8 in. x 4 in.) or smaller in size — that can be discharged through the bag spout and proceed to a crushing process where it is mixed with various carbon based products and milled to form grains and pellets.

 Jeff Lloyd, Production Manager at Morgan Advanced Materials, says the bulk bag conditioner keeps busy daily and allows the company to complete the pitch conditioning process in one tenth of the time previously required, and in a more controlled and safe manner.